JoinUs4Health/Organisation/technical/platform/Server_WordPress_documentation.md

     - update Themes: Yes

 #### Checked Security
-- for WordPress in the [WordPress-Toolkit](https://a2efa.webhosting.systems/modules/wp-toolkit/index.php/domain/list):
+- for WordPress in the WordPress-Toolkit:
-    - ❌ "Skriptverkettung für WordPress-Administrator-Panel deaktivieren" (Disable script chaining for WordPress admin panel)
+    - ❌ Disable scripts concatenation for WordPress admin panel
         - not enabled, because it can cause problems with the AdminPanel in WordPress
-    - ❌ "Autorenscans blockieren" (Block author scans)
+    - ❌ Block author scans
         - not enabled, because this can cause problems on pages with only one author
+    - ✓ Forbid execution of PHP scripts in the wp-includes directory
+    - ✓ Forbid execution of PHP scripts in the wp-content/uploads directory
+    - ✓ Turn off pingbacks
-    - ✓ "Dateibearbeitung im WordPress-Dashboard deaktivieren" (Disable file editing in WordPress dashboard)
+    - ✓ Disable file editing in WordPress Dashboard
-        - was disabled during setup and test procedure
+    - ✓ Enable bot protection
+    - ✓ Block access to potentially sensitive files
+    - ✓ Block access to .htaccess and .htpasswd
-    - ✓ "Zugriff auf Dateien und Verzeichnisse einschränken" (Restrict access to files and directories)
+    - ✓ Restrict access to files and directories
-    - ✓ "Sicherheitsschlüssel konfigurieren" (Configure security keys)
+    - ✓ Configure security keys
-    - ✓ "Verzeichnissuche blockieren" (Block directory scanning)
+    - ✓ Block directory browsing
-    - ✓ "Ausführung von PHP-Skripts im Verzeichnis "wp-includes" nicht erlauben" (Do not allow execution of PHP scripts in "wp-includes" directory)
-    - ✓ "Ausführung von PHP-Skripts im Verzeichnis "wp-content/uploads" nicht erlauben" (Do not allow execution of PHP scripts in "wp-content/uploads" directory)
-    - ✓ "Nicht autorisierten Zugriff auf "wp-config.php" blockieren" (Block unauthorized access to "wp-config.php)
+    - ✓ Block unauthorized access to wp-config.php
-    - ✓ "Pingbacks deaktivieren" (Disable pingbacks)
-    - ✓ "Schutz vor Hotlinks aktivieren" (Enable hotlink protection)
-    - ✓ "Nicht verwendete Skriptsprachen deaktivieren" (Disable unused scripting languages)
-    - ✓ "PHP-Ausführung in Cache-Verzeichnissen deaktivieren" (Disable PHP execution in cache directories)
+    - ✓ Disable PHP execution in cache directories
-    - ✓ "Standardpräfix von Datenbanktabellen ändern" (Change default prefix of database tables)
+    - ✓ Change default database table prefix
-    - ✓ "Schutz vor Bots aktivieren" (Enable protection against bots)
-    - ✓ "Zugriff auf sensible Dateien blockieren" (Block access to sensitive files)
-    - ✓ "Zugriff auf potenziell sensible Dateien blockieren" (Block access to potentially sensitive files)
+    - ✓ Block access to sensitive files
-    - ✓ "Zugriff auf HTACCESS- und HTPASSWD-Datei blockieren" (Block access to HTACCESS and HTPASSWD file)
-    - ✓ "Standardbenutzername des Administrators ändern" (Change default username of administrator)
+    - ✓ Change default administrator's username

 # WordPress-internal Installation/Configuration
 ## Overview
-This document gives information about all configurations and installations in the WordPress-Instance.
+This part gives information about all configurations and installations in the WordPress-Instance.
-For the Server-Configuration, please see the `Server-Installation`.

 ## WordPress-Configuration
 ### Plugins